 The integration times for each output can be set to between 25 and 5000 microseconds.
-The maximum aggregate sample rate is about 100 kilosamples per second, so the minimum sampling interval for each channel is about (10 microseconds multiplied by number of sampled channels).
-The HTRP is controlled by an IBM PC compatible, and the sampled data are written to the PC hard disk or Exabyte tape.
+The maximum aggregate sample rate is about 100 kilosamples per second, so the minimum sampling interval for each channel is about 10 microseconds multiplied by number of sampled channels).
+The HTRP is controlled by an IBM compatible PC, and the sampled data are written to the PC hard disk or Exabyte tape.
 Current versions of monitor and control software and data acquisition software are adequate for general use.
 Observers interested in using the HTRP should plan on investing some time in developing their own data analysis software.
 The Princeton MkIII Timing System, although not supported by the NRAO, is available for general use.
 It accepts 32 outputs from the HTRP detectors for time-stamped synchronous signal averaging at aggregate sampling rates up to about 2.5 MHz.
-For further information regarding the HTRP, contact Dale Frail or Tim Hankins.
+For further information regarding the HTRP, contact Dale Frail, Tim Hankins, or Jose Navarro.

-4 OBSERVING WITH THE VLA
+4 USING THE VLA

-4.1 Getting Observing Time on the VLA
+4.1 Obtaining Observing Time on the VLA